melowntech/vts-browser-cpp/BUILDING.md

 Clone the git repository with all submodules.
 The library build system is cmake based.
-However, for a convenience, a make shortcuts exist.
+However, for a convenience, a make shortcut exists.

 ```bash
 git clone --recursive https://github.com/Melown/vts-browser-cpp.git